THE LILLIAN KAWASAKI ECO GARDENER PROGRAM

 The Eco Gardener program educates residents on four popular topics: sustainable landscape design, drought-tolerant plants, edible gardening, and irrigation basics.
 For a brief introduction into all four topics at once, try our Water Efficient Gardening class.
 See descriptions of each class below, then click the sign-up button when you are ready to register!
 If you’d like to sign up for our mailing list or are interested in hosting a workshop in your community, please use the sign up bottom to contact us.

 WRD appreciates your interest in our Eco Gardener Program!
 To register for an in-person, please choose from the classes below.
 You can attend one, or attend them all!
 We value everyone's safety, therefore, please adhere to safety protocol.
-The current series of classes will be held at the Southwest Rio Vista YMCA at Maywood Center, located 4801 East 58th Street, Maywood, CA 90270.
-Please contact Shane Hardy at email@example.com or (562) 275 - 4228 for additional information.
+The current series of classes will be held in the City of Inglewood and the in the City of Long Beach - please see below for exact location information.
+Please contact Shane Hardy at firstname.lastname@example.org or (562) 275 - 4228 for additional information, be sure to enclose your city of residence.

 For On-Demand videos tutorials, please use the form link below to register or add your name to our Eco Gardener mailing list and be alerted for future classes.
 If you would like to host a class in your city, you can also use this form to request more information on partnering with WRD.